 There are two possible walks suggested, the southern loop taking in Gylen Castle (and nearby tea garden – vital!) or a linear walk to the northern tip where there is a monument to David Hutcheson, one of the founders of the Caledonian MacBrayne Ferry service.
 We chose the 11km loop to castle and tea garden / bunk house.

-From the ferry, we turned right along Horseshoe Bay and Little Horseshoe Bay.
+From the ferry, we turned left along Horseshoe Bay and Little Horseshoe Bay.
 We hadn’t gone far when we discovered the tea garden owners were enterprising in a quirky sort of way.
 The slates read Hello!
 Is it tea you’re looking for?
 Lionel Rich Tea.

 From here on our walk was punctuated by teapots – and cattle.
 At one time, Kerrera was a stepping stone for transporting cattle from Mull (the much larger island behind it) to the mainland.